rl1987/trickster.dev/tricksterblog/content/post/how-to-scrape-zillow-with-python-and-scrapy.md

 [Screenshot 8](/2022-07-02_17.08.36.png)
 [Screenshot 9](/2022-07-02_17.11.10.png)

-To start sending search API requests we need to need to generate or extract the `searchQueryState` parameter.
+To start sending search API requests we need to generate or extract the `searchQueryState` parameter.
 Turns out, it is available in the HTML of search results page, assuming it was requested with the proper cookies.